uktrade/strategic-companies-list/README.md

   - nginx logs, configured to use the CloudFront-Viewer-Address header for its IP address
   - Web server logs
   - Django logs
+- PostgreSQL logs for the PostgreSQL database, saved to the CloudWatch log group `/aws/rds/instance/<prefix>-<suffix>/postgresql`
+- Upgrade logs for the PostgreSQL database, saved to the CloudWatch log group `/aws/rds/instance/<prefix>-<suffix>/upgrade`
 - Logs from CodeBuild, saved to the CloudWatch log group `<prefix>-codebuild-<suffix>`
-- PostgreSQL logs for the PostgreSQL database, saved to the CloudWatch log group `/aws/rds/instance/<prefix>-<suffix>/postgresql`
-- Upgrade logs for the PostgreSQL database, saved to the CloudWatch log group `/aws/rds/instance/<prefix>-<suffix>/postgresql`

 Both CloudWatch and S3 logs have a retention of 3653 days (~10 years).